 In this light, meat, dairy and other animal-sourced foods can be seen as the ultimate form of food waste.

-The upside is that by choosing plant-based foods, we naturally decrease food waste and conserve scarce natural resources.
+The upside is that by choosing a plant-rich diet, we naturally decrease food waste and conserve scarce natural resources.

 Curbing GHG Emissions